White Cheddar Mac and Cheese with Chickpea Noodles

 How to make this white cheddar mac and cheese

-While the pasta is cooking, spray a pan with cooking spray over medium heat.
+While the pasta is cooking, spray a large pan with cooking spray over medium-high heat.
 Add the finely minced onion and garlic and sauté until the onions are translucent and the garlic is fragrant.

 In a separate bowl, using an immersion blender or food processor, blend the milk and cottage cheese until there are no lumps.
 Add the flour and blend to combine.
 Pour this mixture into the pot with the onions and garlic.

-Finally, add the cooked pasta to the pot and stir until the pasta is completely coated with the cheese sauce.
-Season with salt and pepper to taste and fresh chopped parsley.
+Add the cooked pasta to the pot and stir until the pasta is completely coated with the cheese sauce.
+Season with salt and black pepper to taste and optional fresh chopped parsley and parmesan cheese.

 Optional: add breadcrumbs or other add-ins